espocrm/ext-template/README.md

 node build --copy
 ```

-You can set up a file watcher in your IDE to avoid running this command manually.
+To avoid running this command manually, use a file watcher in your IDE.
+The configuration for PhpStorm is included in this repository.
 See below about the file watcher.

 ### Running after-install script